D1GQ/Minecraft-Animatic/README.md

 ## Project Maintenance

-The Minecraft Animation Exporter is maintained and contributed to by the open-source community.
+Minecraft-Animatic is maintained and contributed to by the open-source community.
 We welcome contributions from developers and animators alike.
 To contribute, fork the repository, make your changes, and submit a pull request.
 Refer to the [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ---